tchewaa/camagru-1/README.md

   <ul>
     <li>
-        The application should allow a user to sign up by asking at least a valid email address, an username and a password with at least a minimum level of complexity
+        The application should allow a user to sign up by asking at least a valid email address, an username and a password.
     </li>
     <li>
-        At the end of the registration process, an user should confirm his account via a unique link sent at the email address fullfiled in the registration form.
+        At the end of the registration process, an user should confirm his account via a unique link sent at the email address used in the registration form.
     </li>
     <li>
-        The user should then be able to connect to your application, using his username and his password.
-He also should be able to tell the application to send a password reinitialisation mail, if he forget his password.
+        The user should then be able to connect to the application, using their username and password, and also should be able to tell the application to send a password reinitialisation mail, if he forget his password.
     </li>
     <li>